 For a tart

-Alternatively, use the custard to fill a tart and top with any seasonal fruit such as this strawberry custard tart.
+Fill a tart with Italian custard then top with any seasonal fruit you like as we did with strawberries in this strawberry custard tart.

-This recipe to make crema pasticcera is quick and easy.
-I usually make it in advance as it tastes so much better after it has rested for a few hours.
+This recipe to make crema pasticcera is quick and very simple.
+I usually make it in advance then cover and leave it in the fridge to chill for a couple of hours.